 - Thickness direction: Decide if the Thickness is measured above or below the set Elevation.

-- 2D fill: Determine 2D appearance of the level in the 2D drawing view.
+- 2D fill: Determine the 2D appearance of the level in the 2D drawing view:

-- Custom: Click to expand to see Custom color 2D, from which you can select any color.
+- Custom: Click to show the Custom color 2D option, from which you can select any color.